How to Apply for Medicaid in Colorado

 Medicaid in Colorado is locally referred to as Health First Colorado.
 Applicants can apply for the Children’s Health Insurance Program (CHIP), which is an extension of Medicaid at the same time they are applying for Medicaid coverage.
 If you are unsure of where to apply for Medicaid coverage or have questions about the Colorado Medicaid form, you can call 1-800-221-3943 for assistance.

-Learn more about Medicaid requirements to receive health care coverage for a successful application submission by reviewing the comprehensive information in our free guide.
+Learn more about Medicaid requirements in our free guide.

 Information Required on the Medicaid Application Form in Colorado